msrethab/06-SanDiegoTopSpots-Angular/README.md

 -Overhauled file system for more professional look

--Added controller and factory to perform task
+-Added controller and factory to get topSpots JSON data

 -Reticulated splines

+Version 1.0.2

+-Added ability to add and delete top spots data from table

+-Added modal functionality to show and hide input form

+-Added Gulp file and Bower injection points for easy dependency injection